-The ED wait clock represent the approximate wait time most patients will wait to see a physician.
-The wait clock does not predict the entire length of stay, as that depends on the care required and tests a patient may need.
+The wait clocks do not predict the entire length of stay, as that depends on the care required and the tests a patient may need.
+Wait times also vary based on each person’s condition, with those that are seriously ill or injured being seen first.

 Brampton Civic Hospital